-- Provides equitable and comprehensive insurance for all. - Insures the population in way that leads to universal and equitable participation. - Provides a minimum, standard benefit floor for essential coverage with financial protection. - Ensures that premiums, deductibles, and out-of-pocket costs are affordable relative to family income. - Covers the population automatically and stably, ensuring seamless transitions to maintain continuous enrollment. - Provides a choice of health plans or care systems.
+- Provides equitable and comprehensive insurance for all. - Insures the population in ways that lead to universal and equitable participation. - Provides a minimum, standard benefit floor for essential coverage with financial protection. - Ensures that premiums, deductibles, and outof-pocket costs are affordable relative to family income. - Covers the population automatically and stably, ensuring seamless transitions to maintain continuous enrollment. - Provides a choice of health plans or care systems.